xiaohunqupo/userver/scripts/docs/en/userver/roadmap_and_changelog.md

   * Better samples and docs for utils::statistics::Writer.
   * Added direct database access to testsuite samples.
   * Updated the @ref concurrent_queues "Concurrent Queues" docs.
+  * Log formats message was amended.
+Thanks to [tkhanipov](https://github.com/tkhanipov) for the PR!

 ### Release v2.5